The rate of your progress is determined by your ability to learn during the lesson and by the amount of practice you do at home.

 Gradings are held twice a year for the younger students and three times a year for the senior students, 14 years and above.

-The time between Kyu gradings (belt levels), is generally three to six months apart, with six to twelve months apart for brown belts and above.
+The time between Kyu gradings, explained over page, is generally three to six months apart, with six to twelve months apart for brown belts and above.

 When you begin, you start as a white belt.
 Generally, most students train once a week at the earlier stage of their training and as you go up the ranks, you should try to train at least twice a week.